donaristos/Holographic_Lattice_Conductivity/README.md

 Here you will find the code I wrote to generate the data presented in ["The thermoelectric properties of inhomogeneous holographic lattices"](https://arxiv.org/abs/1409.6875) by A. Donos and J. Gauntlett.
 The code is in C++ and it required the libraries:
 1) [Eigen](https://eigen.tuxfamily.org/index.php?title%253DMain_Page)

-   Mostly used to construct and manipulate the Hessian operator in Newton's method implementation.
+   Mostly used to store and manipulate the Hessian operator in Newton's method implementation.
 Also used its linear solvers for the flavour of the code that uses high precision numerics.

 2) [Intel MKL](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html)